-I complain about him not writing, I threaten to delete all the mails I’ve written over the years.
+I complain about him not writing, I threaten to delete all the emails I’ve written over the years.
 He listens patiently and tells me as any ‘cool’ teacher in the world would say, “Let us celebrate our individual ways.
 I can talk to you from dusk to dawn.
 On anything.
-You can write to me on anything.”
+You can write to me about anything.”
 I agree.
 Life’s a collage.
 Our lives are the pieces coming together to create beauty.

 Related reading: Just one phone call made me get over my school crush

-‘Conservative Liberal’, I call him.
+‘Conservative-Liberal’, I call him.
 I try to be a rebel like a teenager.
-He shows me reason.
+He shows me a reason.
 I come up with excuses.
 But after a while, I see reason in his voice of reason, the same way my parents made me see reason when I was young.

 Day after day, for the last 20 odd years, he has kept me addicted to social sciences and politics.
 Through our constant interactions, he has helped me to develop a perspective – whether on chai, music, cricket or electoral politics.
 I am lucky to have a mentor like him in my life.

 When I feel sad or upset, I tell him, “I need to see a therapist.”

 He says, “You don’t need one…You have me.”

 There are relationships that defy labels.
 There is love that cannot be defined.
 But I do believe the best kind of love is that which sparks both imagination and knowledge.
 As a storyteller by passion, I celebrate both memory and imagination.
 He’s the friend, philosopher, teacher of my life.
 He teaches me, inspires me to fall in love with life.
 Every single day.
 What a lesson to learn!